Learn more about the members of the Pittsburgh Media Partnership and how you can support their work.

 And while acknowledging that the local food justice movement has received more support from Pittsburgh institutions and private foundations, they point to challenges new entrants into the business world still face.

-Earlier this year, the Soil Sisters were at first denied a variance from Pittsburgh’s Planning Commission to build a hoop house — a structure similar to a greenhouse that, among other small differences, doesn’t use electricity for heating and cooling.
+Earlier this year, the Soil Sisters were at first denied a permit through the city of Pittsburgh to build a hoop house — a structure similar to a greenhouse that, among other small differences, doesn’t use electricity for heating and cooling.
 It took a concentrated effort through connections they had built through their advocacy work to finally get the help they needed to work their way through the bureaucracy.